From BR Bullpen

 Biographical Information

-Grady Little spent two decades as a coach and minor league manager, but he is best known as the skipper of 2002 and 2003 Red Sox, famous for leaving Pedro Martinez in 1 or 2 innings too long in the 7th game of the 2003 ALCS.
+Grady Little spent two decades as a coach and minor league manager, but he is best known as the skipper of 2002 and 2003 Boston Red Sox, famous for leaving Pedro Martinez in 1 or 2 innings too long in the 7th game of the 2003 ALCS against the New York Yankees.
 He was ultimately fired after that season.

 Prior to his coaching/managing career, he was drafted by the Atlanta Braves as a catcher and spent several seasons in the minors.
 He was a player/coach for the West Haven Yankees in 1973, and a coach in 1974.
 After his playing career ended, he spent five years away from baseball as a cotton farmer in Texas.